How LLC Owners Save on Taxes in 2026

 4. Cost Segregation — Accelerate Depreciation on Medical Office

-Physicians who own their medical office building can commission a cost segregation study to reclassify 20-40% of the building cost to 5-year and 15-year property, eligible for 40% bonus depreciation in 2026.
+Physicians who own their medical office building can commission a cost segregation study to reclassify 20-40% of the building cost to 5-year and 15-year property, eligible for 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025) in 2026.
 A $2M medical office building can generate $200,000+ in first-year depreciation deductions.

 5. Real Estate Professional Status — Unlock Passive Loss Deductions